aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/showing-cell-range-as-the-data-labels/_index.md

 In Microsoft Excel 2013, you can display a cell range for data labels.
 Aspose.Cells for JavaScript via C++ supports this feature.
 {{% /alert %}}

-## **Check-box to Show Cell Range as Data Labels**
+## **Checkbox to Show Cell Range as Data Labels**

 To show the cell range as data labels in Microsoft Excel:

-1. Select the series data labels and right-click to open the context menu.
+1. Select the series data labels and right‑click to open the context menu.
-1. Select **Format Data Labels**.
+2. Select **Format Data Labels**.
 Label options are displayed.
-1. Select or clear the option **Label Contains - Value From Cells**.
+3. Select or clear the option **Label Contains - Value From Cells**.

-The sample code below accesses a chart series data labels and sets the [**DataLabels.showCellRange**](https://reference.aspose.com/cells/javascript-cpp/datalabels/#showCellRange--) property to **true** to select the **Label Contains - Value From Cells** option.
+The sample code below accesses a chart series' data labels and sets the [**DataLabels.showCellRange**](https://reference.aspose.com/cells/javascript-cpp/datalabels/#showCellRange--) property to **true** to enable the **Label Contains - Value From Cells** option.

 ```html
 <!DOCTYPE html>